iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Older firewalls might not support HTTP/2.

 ### Circuit Breaker Pattern
 In a distributed system, whenever a service makes a synchronous request to another service, there is an ever-present risk of partial failure.
-Because the client and the ser- vice are separate processes, a service may not be able to respond in a timely way to a client’s request.
+Because the client and the service are separate processes, a service may not be able to respond in a timely way to a client’s request.
 The service could be down because of a failure or for maintenance.
 Or the service might be overloaded and responding extremely slowly to requests.
 Because the client is blocked waiting for a response, the danger is that the failure could cascade to the client’s clients and so on and cause an outage.

 ![Circuit Breaker](./images/system-design/circuit-breaker.png) [Image Credit](https://microservices.io/book)